Road and Rail Traffic Appeal Tribunal

-The Road and Rail Traffic Appeal Tribunal was appointed under the Road and Rail Traffic Act of 1933.
-The Act came into effect on 1 January 1934.
-The function of the Tribunal was to examine road haulage and to establish a licensing procedure for goods vehicles.
+The Road and Rail Traffic Appeal Tribunal was appointed under the Road and Rail Traffic Act 1933.
+The act came into effect on 1 January 1934.
+The function of the tribunal was to examine road haulage and to establish a licensing procedure for goods vehicles.

-The Tribunal ceased to exist in 1951.
+The tribunal ceased to exist in 1951.
 Its responsibilities were taken over by the Transport Tribunal.